 Your muscles get bigger and stronger when you use them.
 Your bones are similar!
 They get stronger and denser when you make them work.
 And "work" for bones means handling impact, the weight of your body or more resistance.
-Currently, we know the most about two types of exercises that are important for building and maintaining bone density.
-These exercises are:
+Two types of exercises are important for building and maintaining bone density:

-1. Weight-bearing exercises.
+1. WEIGHT-BEARING EXERCISES

 These exercises include activities that make you move against gravity while being upright.
-They include both high-impact and lowimpact activities.
+They include both high-impact and low impact activities.
 Examples of high-impact weightbearing activities are jogging and dancing.
-See Group 1 in the chart on the right for more examples.
+See Group 1A in the chart on the right for more examples.

-If you can't do high-impact weight-bearing activities, try one of the lower-impact ones listed in Group 2.
+If you can't do high-impact weight-bearing activities, try one of the lower-impact ones listed in Group 1B.
 Biking and swimming are not weight-bearing exercises, so they don't help your bones as much.
-If you bike or swim, make sure to also include activities in your weekly exercise routine that work your bones.
+If you bike or swim, make sure to also include other activities in your weekly exercise routine that work your bones.

-If you haven't been exercising regularly, check with your healthcare provider before starting a new program-particularly if you have health problems such as heart disease, diabetes or high blood pressure.
+If you haven't been exercising regularly, check with your healthcare provider before starting a new program-particularly if you have health problems such as osteoarthritis, heart disease, diabetes or high blood pressure.
 Once you have your healthcare provider's approval, start slowly.

-Which Exercises Are Best?

-The exercises listed in Group 1 are the best for keeping bones strong.
-If you have osteoporosis, fall easily or are frail, choose safer options from Groups 2 or 3.

-Group 1: High-Impact Weight-Bearing Exercises
+EXERCISE CATEGORIES

+Based on your risk factors, please consult with your provider what category of exercises may be best for you.

+GROUP 1A HIGH-IMPACT WEIGHT-BEARING EXERCISES

+Aerobic Dancing

-Aerobic Dancing Jumping Rope
+Jumping Rope

+Basketball

-Basketball Lacrosse
+Lacrosse

+Dancing

-Dancing Racquet Sports
+Racquet Sports

-Field Hockey Soccer
+Field Hockey

+Soccer

+Gymnastics

-Gymnastics Stair Climbing
+Stair Climbing

+Hiking

-Hiking Tennis
+Tennis

-Jogging or Running Volleyball
+Jogging or Running

-Group 2: Low-Impact Weight-Bearing Exercises
+Volleyball

+GROUP 1B LOW-IMPACT WEIGHT-BEARING EXERCISES

-Cross-Country Ski Machines Low Impact Aerobics
+Cross-Country Ski Machines

+Low Impact Aerobics

-Downhill & Cross-Country Skiing Stair-Step Machines
+Downhill & Cross-Country Skiing

+Stair-Step Machines

+Elliptical Training

+Machines

-Elliptical Training Machines Walking briskly
+Walking briskly

-Group 3: Muscle-Strengthening Exercises
+GROUP 2 STRENGTH

+Exercise Bands

-Exercise Bands Weight Machines
+Weight Machines

+Weight Lifting/Resistance Training

+GROUP 3 BALANCE, POSTURE AND FUNCTIONAL EXERCISE

 Pilates Yoga

-Weight Lifting/Resistance Training